Kusoneko/Nekobot/Configure.md

 The SoundCloud line holds credentials for SoundCloud, enabling the soundcloud commands.
 [You'll need to register the app](https://soundcloud.com/you/apps/).
 At the moment all that's needed is the Client ID `"client_id" : "Put Client ID here"`

 The LastFM line holds credentials for LastFM.
 [Create an API account](http://www.last.fm/api/account/create).
 You'll need to add in `"apikey" : "Your API key", "apisecret" : "Your Shared secret"`.

+The CleverBot line holds credentials for CleverBot.io.
+[Create an API account](https://cleverbot.io/keys).
+You'll need to add in `"user" : "Your API User", "key" : "Your API Key"`.

 The Booru map holds submaps of information(credentials and default tags) for the boorus we connect to, this allows you to increase operability depending on the booru.
 + If you specify a `"default_tags" : []`, you'll be able to require or blacklist certain tags in booru queries.